rundeck/docs/docs/manual/job-workflows.md

 - Run remaining steps before failing: Continue to next steps and fail the job at the end.

-The default is to fail immediately but depending on the procedure at hand you can choose to have the execution continue.
+The default is to fail immediately but depending on the procedure at hand it is possible to choose to have the execution continue.

 <!--- Out of date?
 Node First, Parallel, Sequential, Ruleset Workflow Strategy --->